- Hi, I am Shivani Ramdhani a Chartered Accountant registered with SAICA (The South African Institute of Chartered Accountants).

 I was always passionate about Finance, economics, and the way things work in business.
 (I loved Accounting and my siblings could not quite understand how I connected with this topic!)

-At the age of 16, I learnt about the CA profession from reading up about what it entails and from other friends at school who also wanted to pursue a career in Finance.
+At the age of 13, I became more familiar with the CA profession from reading up about what it entails and from other friends at school who also wanted to pursue a career in Finance.

 When it was time to make a career choice, I made the decision to embark on the career path of becoming a CA!